Whistle (2025 film): Production

 Whistle was written by Owen Egerton from an adaptation of his short story and directed by Corin Hardy.
 A Canadian and Irish co-production, it was produced by David Gross for No Trace Camping and Macdara Kelleher for Wild Atlantic Pictures.
 In October 2023, Dafne Keen, Sophie Nélisse, Sky Yang, Percy Hynes White and Nick Frost were added to the cast.

 Principal photography took place in Hamilton, Ontario, from 15 November 2023 to 19 January 2024.
 Scenes were shot at Delta Secondary School, a house off Aberdeen Avenue, and at the Rockton Fairgrounds.

 Release

 In October 2023, Black Bear Pictures handled sales at the American Film Market.
 In May 2025, Independent Film Company and Shudder acquired the U.S. distribution rights to the film.

-Whistle premiered at Fantastic Fest on 25 September 2025, and is scheduled to be released in the United States on 6 February 2026.
+Whistle premiered at Fantastic Fest on 25 September 2025, and was released in the United States on 6 February 2026.
+Black Bear Pictures was released the film in the United Kingdom and Ireland on 13 February.

+In 2026 unused footage of the film was used to create a music video for the Gunship cover of Time After Time.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 55 out of 100, based on 9 critics, indicating "mixed or average" reviews.